1/2 cup dry bread crumbs

 1 teaspoon oregano

 1/4 teaspoon black pepper

 1/8 teaspoon cayenne

-NOTE: Use whatever commercial marinara sauce you enjoy.
+NOTE: Use whatever commercial marinara sauce you like.
 Personally, I use an inexpensive brand (like Ragu) because the extra onion, oregano, basil, garlic, sugar, salt and pepper jazz up the marinara nicely.

-NOTE: This would be a fantastic recipe for a potluck dinner if you quarter the chicken breasts.
+NOTE: This would be a fantastic recipe for a potluck dinner if you quarter the chicken breasts or use thighs.